amyrupp/voterverify/README.md

 # Voter Registration Verification

-This tool automates the checking of whether a given voter, or list of voters, are currently registered to vote.
+This tool automates the checking of whether a given voter, or a list of voters, are currently registered to vote.

 To use this tool, you will: